cloudquery/cloudquery/plugins/destination/gremlin/docs/overview.md

 - `insecure` (`boolean`) (optional)

   Whether to skip TLS verification.
 Defaults to `false`.
-This should be set on a MacOS environment when connecting to an AWS Neptune endpoint.
+This should be set on a macOS environment when connecting to an AWS Neptune endpoint.

 - `auth_mode` (`string`) (optional) (default: `none`)